Story by Sarah Sabatke

 Mizzou sophomore Shelby Haskins still remembers the first time she volunteered at Ronald McDonald House Charities of Mid-Missouri (RMHC).
 She went with her sorority sisters in Alpha Delta Pi in the fall of her freshman year.
 She’d only been in the sorority a week.

-“Not only did I get to help RMHC and cook food [for the families], … but it also showed me that the other girls in [Alpha Delta Pi] really cared,” says Haskins, who chose the sorority largely because of its commitment to service and is the chapter’s newly elected president.
+“Not only did I get to help RMHC and cook food [for the families], … but it also showed me that the other girls in [Alpha Delta Pi] really cared,” says Haskins, who chose the sorority largely because of its commitment to service.
+She is now the chapter’s newly elected president.

 The national Alpha Delta Pi organization adopted Ronald McDonald House as its national philanthropy in 1979.
 The organization provides a free or low-cost place to stay for families who have to travel to be near their hospitalized children.
 The house in Columbia can hold up to 18 families.